DawidLycz/Hangman/for_devs/README.txt

         pip install dist\Hangman-1.0-py3-none-any.whl

-    After that, you can push reposytory to Github
+    After that, you can push reposytory to Github and you can export project to the .exe extension.

+python to exe conversion (no new files):

+    Assuming there is no new files outside of data directory, it can be converted based on Hangman.spec file.
+    Tool that might be used for that is pyinstaller, that can be simply obtained by command:

+        pip install pyinstaller

+    After that, game can be simply input following command to terminal:

+        pyinstaller Hangman.spec

+    If everything went well, game directory should appear in dist directory.

-python to exe conversion:
+python to exe conversion (new files):

-    After building the wheel, you should export the project to the .exe extension.
+    However, if game now contains new files, for example new modules, it is necessery to convert it manually.
     There are multiple ways to do this, but I recommend using the "auto-py-to-exe" module.
     You can easily obtain it by installing it through pip:

         pip install auto-py-to-exe